dart-lang/language/working/static metaprogramming/intro.md

 door to user-code that locks the IDE.
 How do we ensure that users maintain a fast edit refresh cycle when arbitrary Dart code may be running during compilation?

+### Security

+Today, users are fully aware of exactly when third party code (excluding code from the sdk) might be executed (only when they explicitly run a program).
+This will change with this proposal, since it involves running user code as a part of the compilation and likely program analysis process.
+This means that even opening your IDE for instance could expose you to malicious code if we aren't careful.

+In order to minimize the threat of malicious code which could run in these contexts, we will likely need to limit the read/write/execution access of macro code, including access to ffi or other libraries which might enable that same access.

+One possible way to do this would to be to explicitly limit the `dart:` libraries that are available for use at compile time.

 [function_builders]: https://github.com/apple/swift-evolution/blob/9992cf3c11c2d5e0ea20bee98657d93902d5b174/proposals/XXXX-function-builders.md
 [zig_compile_time_execution]: https://andrewkelley.me/post/zig-programming-language-blurs-line-compile-time-run-time.html#:~:text=Compile%2DTime%20Parameters,-Compile%2Dtime%20parameters&text=In%20Zig%2C%20types%20are%20first,functions%2C%20and%20returned%20from%20functions.&text=At%20the%20callsite%2C%20the%20value,is%20known%20at%20compile%2Dtime.
 [data_classes_issue]: https://github.com/dart-lang/language/issues/314